freedom-finance-stack/suraksha-shield/README.md

     ```
 - Replace **'packaged-template.json'** with the path to the packaged template file if it's located elsewhere.
 - Replace **'my-threat-intelligence-stack'** with the name you want to assign to your CloudFormation stack.

+3. **Set Up AWS NAT Gateway and VPC**

+   After deploying the CloudFormation stack, set up an AWS NAT Gateway and run the Lambda function inside a VPC to get a static IP.
+This static IP needs to be whitelisted by the Razorpay Security Team (security@razorpay.com).

 ### Next Steps

 **Creating and Managing the IP Set**